Slap Happy Lion

-The lion's design served as the inspiration for the design of Genghis, a character from The Wacky World of Tex Avery.

 Plot

 Outside the Jingling Bros.
 Circus (a parody of the Ringling Bros.
-Circus), a hospital ward clerk hauls out the lion in a wheelchair who has had a nervous breakdown.
-Watching this, a mouse expresses his disappointment about the lion being "mouse shocked" and then tells about what happened before.
+Circus), a hospital ward clerk hauls out a lion in a wheelchair who has had a nervous breakdown.
+Watching this, a mouse expresses his disappointment about the lion being mouse-shocked and then talks about what happened before.

-We are then given a flashback about the lion being king of the beasts, because all the animals are scared to death of the lion, who roars and gets everyone out of his sight.
-His loud roar frightens every last animal, including a gorilla who screams, shrinks down in size, and runs off.
-Then one day, the lion meets a mouse, who says "Boo" and makes the lion double take and feel scared and scream two times at him.
-He hides up a tree, feels frightened, and comes down from the tree, but stands up, and roars at the mouse, who unfortunately proves to be tougher than him, and eventually walks away, but mistakenly steps into the wrong direction by going into the lion's mouth.
+We are then given a flashback about the lion being king of the beasts because all the animals are scared to death of him.
+He roars and gets everyone out of his sight.
+His loud roar frightens every last animal, including a gorilla, who screams, shrinks down in size, and runs off.

+Then, one day, the lion meets a mouse who says "Boo," making the lion do a double take, feel scared, and scream twice at him.
+The lion hides up a tree, frightened, then comes down, stands up, and roars at the mouse.
+Unfortunately for him, the mouse proves to be tougher than expected.
+The mouse eventually walks away but mistakenly steps in the wrong direction—straight into the lion's mouth.

-The lion succeeds in catching the mouse, and tries to eat him to hopefully kill him, but is so distracted of trying to do so, that he doesn't realize in the next moment, that when he fails to notice that he is missing a tooth, which fell out of his mouth from a gum between the rest of his teeth, that the mouse is hiding in after he inadvertently walks into the wrong direction into the lion's mouth, it is too late for the lion to see his missing tooth.
+The lion succeeds in catching the mouse and tries to eat him, hoping to kill him.
+However, he is so distracted by trying to do so that he doesn't realize that he is missing a tooth, which has fallen out of his mouth.
+The mouse is hiding in the gum between the rest of his teeth.
+By the time the lion notices his missing tooth, it's too late.
 The mouse then gets out of the lion's mouth and rolls out his tongue like a window shade.
-The lion grabs the mouse with his tongue, and pulls him in, and tries swallowing him while the mouse finds himself inside the stomach.
-As he finds two bones lying inside, the mouse plays the ribs inside the lion like an xylophone.
+The lion grabs the mouse with his tongue, pulls him back in, and tries to swallow him.
+While inside the lion's stomach, the mouse finds two bones and plays the lion’s ribs like a xylophone.

 The lion tries to kill the mouse by lighting a bomb with a match, putting it in his mouth, and swallowing it.
-When the mouse sees the bomb inside the lion's stomach and screams, he escapes the lion's mouth again and flees from him.
-The lion feels smug until he realizes the bomb is still inside him, which makes him scream for help, and blows up, but can't blow him up when he survives the explosion and gets his tail bitten by the mouse, who grabs and bites the lion's tail and angers him even more.
+When the mouse sees the bomb inside the lion's stomach, he screams and escapes the lion's mouth again, fleeing from him.
+The lion feels smug until he realizes the bomb is still inside him.
+He screams for help, but the bomb explodes.
+Though he survives the explosion, he gets his tail bitten by the mouse, who grabs and bites the lion’s tail, angering him even more.